 - Managed with antispasmodic medication

-Arranging to see your doctor about your IBS might not always be the easiest option.
-Here at Treated.com we’ve made it easy for you to access the same treatments without having to leave your home.
+Here at Treated.com we’ve made it easy for you to get your repeat treatment without having to leave your home.
 Simply take some time to complete our online medical assessment and have your treatment delivered straight to your door.

 1 treatment(s) for Irritable Bowel Syndrome (IBS)

 Irritable Bowel Syndrome, more commonly referred to as IBS, is a highly common digestive system condition.
 It causes the gut to malfunction resulting in symptoms such as stomach cramps, bloating, diarrhoea and constipation.

 Up to one in five people are thought to live with the condition in the UK.
 Women are more likely to be diagnosed than men, with symptoms usually first recognsied by those in their twenties or thirties.
 There is no cure for the condition and those diagnosed usually have to live with IBS for the rest of their lives, although in a small number of cases it can improve over time.
 The severity of the condition ranges greatly amongst those diagnosed, flare ups can come and go and last for varying lengths of time.